mirage335/mirage335DreamMachines/README.md

 # Net
 Fast network router solution.

+Documented by spreadsheet.

 # Micro
 Embedded performant system, >7k Passmark, >1TFLOPS, >6 IO, minimum cost.

+Documented by spreadsheet.

 # Embedded
 Intended for industrial robots.
 Expected to support RT_PREEMPT.
 Optimized for machine learning, visualization, and IO.

 Current processor sockets support a maximum of 24 PCIe 3.0 lanes, limiting configuration to roughly "Gen3(16,0) (8,8), Gen2(4)".

+Documented by spreadsheet.

 # Base
 Basic 'best performance per dollar' machine optimizes the cost of current hardware and power consumption, somewhat at the expense of upgradability.
 AMD seems to be a current industry leader in this mid-range market.

+Cost-effective as a cryptocurrency mining rig, without wasting the opportunity for intermittent desktop use.

-2xGPU Support
+ >2xGPU Support

 Documented by spreadsheet.

 # Workstation
 High-end workstation.
-Cost-effective as a cryptocurrency mining rig, without wasting the opportunity for intermittent desktop use.
+VR adapter, hopefully supporting multiple 4k HDMI input encoding simultaneously with intense graphics.

-3xGPU Support
+ >3xGPU Support

 Documented by spreadsheet.